JoseACortes/AttentionResearch/README.md

 ### Visualization

 Notebooks for visualizing the data.
-Includes tools for visually analyzing the features for individual trials and statistics for the features across all trials.
+Includes tools for visually analyzing the features for individual trials and statistics for the features across all trials in the "Zeros" Phase.

 ![Visuals](extra/FeatureAveragesPerTrial.jpg)